NewtonWasTaken/ZUSprogram/README.md

 # ZUSprogram
-A open source rool for making great concert programs from Klasifikace.
+A open source tool for making great concert programs from Klasifikace.